xuankimtran/docs-1/pages/katalon-analytics/docs/kt-op-mail-server.md

 ## Configuration steps

-1. Go to Katalon TestOps On-Premise.
+1. Go to Katalon TestOps OnPremise.
 Refer to this [document](https://docs.katalon.com/katalon-analytics/docs/testops-op-installation.html) on how to install and set up TestOps OP.

 2. Under an Organization, select **Settings** tab.